-Professional Development is a major focus within ECM.
-All preschool classrooms have a teacher with a minimum of a bachelor's degree.
-Staff discuss professional development needs during his/her orientation period, and reviews/revises this plan ongoing and as part of his/her annual evaluation process.
+Professional development is a major focus.
+All preschool classrooms have a teacher with a minimum of a bachelor's degree and Department of Education certification.
+Eighty percent (80%) of Infant/Toddler classrooms have a teacher with a minimum of a bachelor's degree, with the remaining 20% an Associate's degree.
+Staff discuss professional development needs during his/her orientation period, and reviews/revises individual professional plans as part of his/her annual evaluation process.